dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 #4 4             Anton        Forsberg    CHI         0.653   0.324  1.33   -0.611 -0.201
 ## ... with 5 more variables: PC6 <dbl>, PC7 <dbl>, PC8 <dbl>, PC9 <dbl>, PC10 <dbl>
 ```
-Tuukka Rask and Dylan Fergeson made it in this list from earlier prototyping with fewer variables, again.
-Let's plot just 4 of the 10 PCs to be a bit more digestable.
+Tuukka Rask and Dylan Ferguson made it in this list from earlier prototyping with fewer variables, again.
+Let's plot just 4 of the 10 PCs to be a bit more digestible.

 ```r
 pm <- goalies %>%